afisher1/gridlab-d/docs/docs/3.0 Modeling/Modeling Reference/Modules/Assert.md

     class complex_assert;
     class enum_assert;

-# Assert Overview

-The assert class is used purely for validation purposes.
-They are used to assert that a given parameter will have a certain value at a certain time.
-In most case, this is used in conjunction with the auto-validation process performed on the nightly builds.
-More information on the validation process can be found at: Integrated_Testing

 # Assert Objects

 Assert objects work by taking a user defined value and comparing it against a property that is also specified by the user.
 There are three different assert objects that may be used, `_complex_assert_` , `_double_assert_` , and `_enum_assert_`.
 These are used to test against complex numbers $(r + j*x)$, double values (real numbers), and enumerations (strings), respectively.
 Each object also contains a number of operating modes that will further explained below.